davidson16807/tectonics.cpp/inc/grid/dymaxion/buffer/README.md

     This is in contrast to `rasters::`, where knowledge of the grid has little affect on performance, so it is best to be grid-agnostic (barring knowledge of certain types of grid where necessary, e.g. layered vs. unlayered).
-11) Combining points 5), 9), and 10), it is useful for buffer storage to have knowledge of the grid, so we represent buffer storage in a different namespace that is grid specific, e.g. `dymaxion::buffer::`.
+11) Combining points 5), 9), and 10), it is useful for buffer storage to have knowledge of the grid, so we represent buffer storage in a different namespace that is grid specific, e.g. `dymaxion::`.
 12) Due to point 1), method signatures for buffer storage should not involve pointers or output references to primitives, even though doing so may be useful.
 This is why method signatures look the way they do.